Essential Tools for your Wildatarian® Kitchen

 The following are what I consider essential tools in any Wildatarian kitchen.
-I have these in my kitchen and I personally know that these effective Touchstones have saved me countless hours in prep time for my meals and thousands of dollars.
-The meals I prepare with them are tastier and much less expensive than opting to dine out where you can be exposed to “secret” ingredients you can do without!
-A tenant of a Wildatarian lifestyle is a life of abundance which does not include spending hours in the kitchen to prepare a meal.
-These tools and my recipes make delicious nutritious Wildatarian meals easy to prep and clean up.
+I have these in my kitchen and know that these effective Touchstones have saved me thousands of dollars and countless hours in prep time.
+The meals I prepare with these tools are tastier and much less expensive when compared to dining out – especially when you consider that restaurants often expose us to “secret” ingredients that are better avoided!
+A key benefit of the Wildatarian lifestyle is living in abundance without having to spend hours in the kitchen to prepare a meal.
+These touchstones and my recipes make delicious nutritious Wildatarian meals easy to prep and clean up.

-I have provided explanations below for each of these gems, what they’re used for, and why I believe they are essential tools for your Wildatarian kitchen!
+I have provided short descriptions for each of the items, explaining, what they’re used for and why I believe they are essential tools for your Wildatarian kitchen!

 Because Wildatarian meat can be so much leaner, a cast iron skillet can give you an amazingly tender steak.
 I heat the pan, add olive oil, thinly slice my cut of meat and sear until just pink in the middle.
 The heat of the cast iron keeps the meat’s natural juices in and promotes incredible flavor.
 You will need a few “helpers” – a silicone handle cover, a pot holder and a sponge.